jamesallen0351/do-work/README.md

 I think I am going to use this repo for any scratchwork I need to do

 Going to work on some SQL Zoo practice problems and save them to a .txt file

+Brought in some Seinfeld episode data to work with in a notebook